Advantages of Dental Crowns

 - Coverage after a root canal

-In pediatric dentistry, dental crowns are used when the baby’s teeth have been damaged by decay or aversion to general anesthesia demands it.
+In pediatric dentistry, dental crowns are used when the baby’s teeth have been damaged by decay.

 Types of Dental Crowns